Art-Sells/Arells/Build-Notes.md

 ### After Completion
 - Users:
 - Set Launch Date (and announce the features)
-- - Import Bitcoin using Coinbase (Base), it's free to and will cost pennies to export.
+- - Import USDC using (Base), it's free to and will cost pennies to export.
-- - Accepting only the first 150 Investors (until our L3 is built) talk about releasing Sell CBBTC to USDC and ability to export it into any DEX/CEX, then work on Export BTC(CBBTC)
+- - Accepting only the first 150 Investors (until our L3 is built) talk about releasing Sell CBBTC to USDC and ability to export it into any DEX/CEX
 - - Add "Discord" section for any questions
 - Team:
 - - Fund Arells Fee Funder with 150 USD in ETH on Base (check and replenish everyweek/day until BASE L3 is complete)